 Cost of living would depend on the type of accommodation you live in and your lifestyle.
-A VERY broad estimate would be between £900 and £1100 per month for a single student living in the Bangor area including accommodation.
+A VERY broad estimate would be a minimum of £1023 per month for a single student living in the Bangor area including accommodation.
 When you apply for a student visa, the Home Office requires that you have a minimum of £1023 per month to cover your living costs.